timcdlucas/timcdlucas.github.io/_pages/about.md

 ### Post Docs

 Hannah Worboys. [@HannahWorboys41](https://twitter.com/HannahWorboys41).
-0.5fte post doc planning evaluation studies for [P-STEP] app(https://le.ac.uk/cehs/research/personalised-space-technology-exercise-platform).
+0.5fte post doc planning evaluation studies for the [P-STEP app](https://le.ac.uk/cehs/research/personalised-space-technology-exercise-platform).
 0.5fte PhD student but not supervised by me.
 How are transplants and mortality used when evaluating [quality of life](https://bmjopen.bmj.com/content/11/8/e048179.full).